-While we focus on TLR, there is also a growing literature that examines relations between general properties accounting quality and investment behavior.
-Rajan and Zingales (1998), Biddle and Hillary (2006), and Francis, Khurana, Pereira and Huang (2009) directly investigate how capital allocation around the world varies with the general transparency environment of a country.
-Also, Biddle, Hillary and Verdi (2009), using a sample of U.S. firms documents that higher reporting quality is associated with both lower over- and underinvestment.
-Our focus on TLR allows us to extend the literature to consider asymmetric responses of investment to changes in investment opportunities.
+(2006), and Francis et al. (2009) directly investigate how capital allocation around the world varies with the general transparency environment of a country, while Biddle et al. (2009) documents that higher financial reporting quality is associated with both lower over- and under-investment for a sample of US firms.
+Our focus on TLR allows us to extend the literature by considering asymmetric responses of investment to changes in investment opportunities.